By Brad Hicks

 And, finally, the Song of Solomon (also referred to as the Song of Songs).
-Remember in our last discussion when I said that the reason that God wants our hearts to be aligned with his perfect, holy, and righteous heart was because he wants to be in relationship, fellowship, and even more, to be in us and for us to be in him?
-I firmly believe that this book, the Song of Songs, is spiritually and poetically describing this kindred relationship between God and us, his bride.
-The Song of Songs has everything to do with the New Heart that God has given to us through his Son and by the Spirit, which is very the reason why we are being made ready to join him in a unique marriage at the wedding supper of the Lamb.
+Remember in our last discussion when I said that the reason that God wants our hearts to be aligned with his perfect, holy, and righteous heart was that he wants to be in relationship, fellowship, and even more, to be in us and for us to be in him?
+I firmly believe that this book, the Song of Songs, spiritually and poetically describes this kindred relationship between God and us, his bride.
+The Song of Songs has everything to do with the New Heart that God has given to us through his Son and by the Spirit, which is the very reason why we are being made ready to join him in a unique marriage at the wedding supper of the Lamb.

 Let’s recall three passages from the New Testament before we read a few of these (quite literally) romantic passages in the Song of Songs describing what the heart of both the bride and the bridegroom feels for one another.